Fujifilm X-A5 vs Nikon D750

 Studio photographers will appreciate that the Nikon D750 (unlike the X-A5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-A5 and the D750 have been discontinued, but can regularly be found used on eBay.
+Both the X-A5 and the D750 have been discontinued, but can regularly be found used on ebay.
 The D750 was replaced by the Nikon D780, while the X-A5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-A5 and D750 can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Nikon D750 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-A5 or the Nikon D750 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.